Anchor regression: heterogeneous data meets causality: Introduction

 \subsubsection{Intervention perturbations and causality}

-Assume now that the distribution $(X,Y)$ is induced by an (unknown) linear causal model, e.g., a linear structural causal model, an example of which we will see in Section~\ref{sec:setting-notation}.
-If the class $\mathcal{F}$ contains all interventions on subsets of variables not including $Y$, then the optimizer of~\eqref{eq:optimrob} is the vector of causal coefficients \citep[e.g.,][Theorem~1]{rojas2015causal}.
+Assume now that the distribution $(X,Y)$ is induced by an (unknown) linear causal model, e.g., a linear structural causal model, an example of which we will see in Section~\ref{sec:setting-notation}.If the class $\mathcal{F}$ contains all interventions on subsets of variables not including $Y$, then the optimizer of~\eqref{eq:optimrob} is the vector of causal coefficients \citep[e.g.,][Theorem~1]{rojas2015causal}.
 That is,

 for ${\cal F}$ containing all interventions on (components) of $X$.
-This result is a direct implication of well-known invariance properties of causal models \citep{haavelmo1944,aldrich1989,Pearl2009}. \if0 More specifically, let $b_{\text{causal}}$ denote the causal coefficient (obtained when regressing $Y$ on its causal parents).
-We then have
+Similarly, the causal parameters are optimal if in all distributions $F \in \mathcal{F}$ there are hard interventions on all parents and children of $X$ (here, the interventions do not need to be arbitrarily strong).
+Both of these results are direct implications of well-known invariance properties of causal models \citep{haavelmo1944,aldrich1989,Pearl2009}.

-where the subindex $do(X_{S}=x)$ refers to the distribution, in which the variables $S$ have been intervened on and set to $x$ \citep{Pearl2009}.
-This result is a direct implication of well-known invariance properties of causal models \citep{haavelmo1944,aldrich1989,Pearl2009}. \Peter{Hier geht es weiter...} \fi In this spirit, a causal model can be seen as a prediction mechanism that works best under arbitrarily strong interventions on subsets of $X$.
-Under the training distribution, however, this solution is usually not as good as $b_{\text{OLS}}$, \if0 \Peter{weglassen bis zur Formel} While being able to bound the prediction error against do-interventions, the causal solution is by no means the optimal predictor on the training data.
-By definition, we have \fi
+In this spirit, a causal model can be seen as a prediction mechanism that works best under interventions on subsets of $X$ that are arbitrarily strong or affect many variables.
+Under the training distribution, however, this solution is usually not as good as $b_{\text{OLS}}$,

 with a potentially large difference.
 Hence in many cases, estimating the causal parameter leads to conservative predictive performance compared to standard prediction methods.
 The OLS solution on the other hand, can have arbitrarily high predictive error when the test distribution is obtained under an intervention.